Mariela is a former investment banking analyst and has been a cryptocurrency writer with LeapRate and Asktraders for the past two years

 Aside from the trading frenzy which has gripped cryptocurrencies, the adoption of Bitcoin in many countries has continued to be a subject of debate.
 Some countries have banned its use in payment platforms, while others like Japan have embraced it and it is now running concurrently with the national fiat currency as a joint means of exchange.
 Furthermore, some progress is being made in the US, where several Bitcoin-based derivative products are being designed for launch.
 In December 2017, the CBOE and CME launched their own versions of Bitcoin futures, while other exchanges prepare to launch new Bitcoin-based products.

 As has been shown above, Bitcoin can be traded in both directions: sell to profit from declining prices, and buy to profit from rising prices.
 Despite the present slump in the Bitcoin market, there will still be opportunities to trade.
 You will need access to good crypto trading strategies to trade successfully.
 Bitcoin trading is inherently risky; you should only trade Bitcoin if you know how to do so and you are well capitalized to handle the volatile price movements.
 Some brokers offer mini-contracts for trading.

-2018 has also seen increased moves to regulate the Bitcoin market.
+2018 and 2019 have also seen increased moves to regulate the Bitcoin market.
 Some countries have gladly welcomed Bitcoin exchanges to do business within their borders, where others have shut the door.
 Institutional traders continue to sit on the sidelines, and if they eventually get into the market, Bitcoin may yet see some astounding price moves in the years to come.